Ampelion/HALO-AI-output-data-handler-for-QA-Report/README.md

-# Data Handler for rare cell detction assay (intended for output from Definiens Tissue Studio and HALO AI)
+# Data Handler for rare cell detction assay (intended for output from HALO AI)

 A VBA macro for automated processing, analysis, and quality control reporting of nuclear immunohistochemistry (IHC) assay data from image analysis platforms.